GeorgianStan/vanilla-context-menu/README.md

 ### Add icons for your menu itmes

-Firstly you need to add an icon library inside your application and then you can use the `iconClass` property to specify the CSS classes that will be added for the <i> tag.
+Firstly you need to add an icon library inside your application and then you can use the `iconClass` property to specify the CSS classes that will be added for the `<i></i>` tag.

 The following example will add a FontAwesome scissors icon near the menu option **Cut**.